phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull-evk.md

 - Turn on the board.

-If everything has gone correctly, Phoenix-RTOS with the default configuration and the `psh` shell command prompt will appear in the terminal after 2 seconds.
+If everything has gone correctly, Feniks-RTOS with the default configuration and the `psh` shell command prompt will appear in the terminal after 2 seconds.
 If there is a need to enter the bootloader, the waiting for input should be interrupted by pressing any key.
 Then you can exit plo by passing `go!` command.

 ![Image](_images/imx6ull-start.png)

-## Using Phoenix-RTOS
+## Using Feniks-RTOS

 To get the available command list please type: